What is GIST?

 What is the main treatment involved?

-Treatment is dependent on the stage of disease.
+Treatment is dependent on the stage of the disease.

 Single tumor at diagnosis

 Surgery is the main treatment.
-For low or intermediate risk patients, surgery is often curative.
-For high risk patients with imatinib-sensitive mutations, adjuvant imatinib is typically given for 3 to 5 years.
+For low or intermediate-risk patients, surgery is often curative.
+Whereas, for high-risk patients with imatinib-sensitive mutations, adjuvant imatinib is typically given for 3 to 5 years.
 If the patient has a recurrence after adjuvant treatment is stopped, they are typically restarted on imatinib.

 Metastatic disease at diagnosis

-If the disease progresses on imatinib treatment, other drugs like sunitinib, regorafenib, avapritinib and ripretinib are available.
-The latter two drugs have been recently approved in 2020 and are available under special support programs.
+If the disease progresses on imatinib treatment, other drugs like sunitinib, regorafenib, avapritinib, and ripretinib are available.
+The latter two drugs were recently approved in 2020 and are available under special support programs.

-Are there any side effects for the drug?
+Are there any side effects of the drug?

-Yes, common side effects are fatigue, nausea, body pain, difference in blood count and platelet count occurs.
-Your doctor will be monitoring you for these side effects.
+Yes, common side effects are fatigue, nausea, body pain, and differences in blood count and platelet count.
+The doctor will be monitoring the patient for these side effects.
 Most patients tolerate the drug well and side effects improve over time.